TillF/WASA-SED/docs/index.md

 0.7
 ```

-This file contains a single value x that specifies the fraction of the groundwater (formed in the LUs) that is routed directly into the river.
+This file contains a single value x that specifies the fraction of the groundwater (formed in the LUs) that is routed directly into the river (as is the default).
 The remaining fraction 1-x enters the lowermost TC as subsurface flow.
 Low values of x tend to reduce periods of very low flow in ephemeral rivers.
 Default x is 1.

 ```frac_direct_gw.dat``` resides in the root of the WASA-SED input-directory as specified in ```do.dat```.